Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 Pillar 4: Data Localisation for Highest-Risk Data Categories

-While comprehensive data localisation is neither feasible nor necessarily desirable for most Caribbean organisations, specific data categories warrant a localisation or near-shoring policy.
+While full data localisation is neither feasible nor necessarily desirable for most Caribbean organisations, specific data categories warrant a localisation or near-shoring policy.
 Health records, national identification data, financial transaction records, and government administrative data should be processed within systems where the governing law and data residency are clearly understood and as aligned with Caribbean jurisdiction as current infrastructure allows.

 For the period before Caribbean cloud infrastructure is available, this means: selecting cloud regions as geographically proximate as possible, using contractual data residency commitments from vendors where available (AWS, Azure, and GCP all offer contractual residency commitments for their commercial customers), and maintaining an offline backup of the most sensitive data categories in a locally controlled system.